Best Crypto Loan Platforms To Take Out Crypto Loans In 2025

 Compound Finance: Top EVM-Compatible Money Market For Obtaining Crypto Loans

-Compound is a DeFi crypto lending platform that works with lending pools.
-Instead of borrowing directly from another person, you borrow from a shared pool of funds.
-The interest rates change dynamically depending on how much is being borrowed or supplied.
+Compound Finance is a DeFi crypto lending platform launched in 2018 by Robert Leshner and works with lending pools.
+According to its whitepaper, instead of borrowing directly from another person, you borrow from a shared pool of funds.
+Interest rates automatically adjust based on supply and demand.

 Compound Finance